Blowups and longtime developments with near-boundary mass accretions of irregularly-shaped Euler--Poisson dominated molecular clouds in astrophysics: Introduction

 \section{Introduction}

 Astrophysics, both observational and theoretical (see, e.g., \cite{Larsona,LeBlanc2010,Ward-Thompson2011}), indicates that stars are formed or ``born'' in a truly \textit{vast cold interstellar gas clouds} (or the \textit{giant molecular clouds}).
 Intuitively, since the molecular clouds are enormous, usually containing up to a million solar masses of gas, the self-gravity is huge and may cause the interstellar gas to condense into new stars.
 Therefore, \textit{mathematically} it is can be simplified as a special blowup problem (mass accretions) of the density of perfect fluids (molecular clouds) with vacuum under Newtonian self-gravity.
 The model of the molecular clouds and the local wellposedness have been established in the companion article \cite{Liu2021d}, and this paper \textit{aims} to study the \textit{possible blowups} and find out the \textit{mass accretion due to the free-fall boundary} (or called diffuse boundary since it models the diffuse clouds).
-The mass accretions due to the interior structures of the self-gravitational fluids (i.e. the linearized and nonlinear Jeans instability) will be given in our proceeding papers.
+The mass accretions due to the interior structures of the self-gravitational fluids (i.e. the linearized and nonlinear Jeans instability) will be given in our proceeding papers based on different methods (see our recent paper \cite{Liu2022} for a slightly nonlinear Jeans instability).

 Standard astrophysical theory suggests there are several famous stages for the formations of stars from the interstellar gas clouds although the detailed processes are very model dependent.
 Most theoretical results are based on very ideal and restricted conditions such as the spherical symmetric clouds, disks, fixed boundary, equilibrium state or gases with uniform density, and then using linearized or numerical analysis.
 For example, the most famous \textit{Jeans instability} (see, for instance, \cite{LeBlanc2010,Tomisaka2012,Ward-Thompson2011}) gives Jeans mass and radius limits and criterion for the collapse of the extended, uniform (density) and static clouds in the earliest stage of the fragmentation.
 However, in practice, such ideal molecular clouds have never been observed because of the strong and unreal assumptions of the shape, linearity and density distributions.